LeSeanRoberts/Major-Projects/README.md

 * **Languages:** Python and R. Subjugating SQL environments with Python or R.
 * **API/Integration:** RESTful APIs, JSON, Caching strategies
 * **DevOps/Tools:** GitHub Actions

+## ⚠️ Caveat 1

+For the files `Traffic Reasearch.html` and `Traffic Research.ipynb` currently contain an issue that needs to be amended.
+Specifically: Concerning the attempted 'causal' scheme between vehicle collisions-crashed and anomalies detected from traffic data, I possibly should have further constructed/incorporated an additional condition...being, used the crashed coordinates and set condition for locations close and "infront" or "behind" facility 30.
+Hence, share percentage is likely lower.
+Also keep in mind that this type of vehicular collision (crashes) isn't encompassing of all types of crashes.
+As well, other possibilities for anomalies still reside.
+This will be corrected in a future update (if attempted).